h1

 Watching nature take it’s course, from the top of a hill in northern England.

 I am no domestic goddess, but if I were expecting visitors to my home, I would whisk round with the duster and plump up the cushions and generally make the place look presentable.
-I hope that by putting my words where others may see them it will encourage me to ‘tidy up and push the Hoover around’ my writing.
+I hope that by putting my words and photos where others may see them it will encourage me to ‘tidy up and push the Hoover around’ a bit.

 On the other hand I may just be adding more words to the cyberspace compost heap.
 Only time will tell!